mpaldridge/mpaldridge.github.io/docs/teaching.md

 ### MA40042 Measure Theory and Integration (Bath)

 In 2016-17 at the University of Bath, I lectured one half of [MA40042 Measure Theory and Integration](./ma40042/), on Measure Theory, with Dr Matt Roberts.
 Some material is available [here](./ma40042/).
-I don't know if this module exists.
+I don't know if this module still exists.

 ### MATH30002/MATHM0009 Topics in Discrete Mathematics (Bristol)

 In 2013-14 at the University of Bristol, I lectured one third of of [MATH30002/MATHM0009 Topics in Discrete Mathematics](./math30002/), on an Introduction to Graph Theory, with Dr Jonathan Bober and Dr Karen Gunderson.
 Some material is available [here](./math30002/).
-I believe this module now covers entirely different topics.
+If this module still exists then it now covers entirely different topics.

 ## Other